jasonjohnwilson/Banking.Api/README.md

 4. navigate to localhost:1143/swagger/ to manipulate the api

-Currently only Fairway bank api is plugged in but same approach for any other bank; also would need to coy dll into web app bin, but fairway has just been added as a project ref
+Currently only Fairway bank api is plugged in but same approach for any other bank; also would need to copy api client dll into web app bin, but fairway has just been statically added as a project ref, so it works without having to copy of dlls.